 Our commercial team have experience in drawing up robust contracts for outsourcing across a range of sectors.
 We will take the time to understand your business so we can ensure the agreement that is put in place exactly matches your requirements as well as protects your rights and interests.

 We will make sure that you are aware of the various options that are open to you and the implications of entering into an outsourcing agreement.
 The types of outsourcing we deal with for our clients include:

-If you would like to speak to one of our expert commercial outsourcing solicitors, give us a call at your local Hampshire or West Sussex branch in Chichester, Fareham or Havant or fill in our simple online enquiry form for a quick response.
+If you would like to speak to one of our expert commercial outsourcing solicitors, give us a call at your local Hampshire or West Sussex branch in Chichester, Fareham, Havant or Petworth or fill in our simple online enquiry form for a quick response.

 Our team have in-depth expertise in dealing with the legal aspects of outsourcing for local, national and international businesses in a wide variety of sectors.
 We have a strong commercial understanding as well as technical legal expertise.
 This means that as well as ensuring your outsourcing agreements are sound, we also know how to negotiate the best possible deal on your behalf.